in ,

 What if I need to keep the security alerts?

 If the 37017 short code is sending you essential fraud or security alerts (transactional messages), do not reply STOP.
-You must instead go to the official website or app of that company (e.g., your bank’s website) and manually adjust your notification settings.
+Instead, go to the official website or app of that company (e.g., your bank’s website) and manually adjust your notification settings.

 Frequently Asked Questions (FAQ)